 The Lone Pine memorial honours more than 600 men who died and almost 5000 who went missing on the Gallipoli peninsula.

 I cried as I imagined our boys facing enemy lines, so close that guns and grenades were rendered useless.
 Surely they knew their death was imminent.

 “There may be close to one million Australians who can trace a direct family link to those diggers who landed at Gallipoli in 1915.”

 —Minister Assisting the Prime Minister on the Centenary of Anzac, Warren Snowdon—

 Many of the memorials were for boys far younger than my 26 years, so it was impossible not to be moved by their bravery.
 Each was somebody’s son, husband, father or brother.

-Tears again ran over my cheek as we sung Advance Australia Fair, aware for the first time that those who sacrificed their lives are the very reason our beautiful country remains able to rejoice ‘‘for we are young and free’’.
+Tears ran over my cheek as we sang Advance Australia Fair, aware for the first time that those who sacrificed their lives are the very reason our beautiful country remains able to rejoice ‘‘for we are young and free’’.

-What also stood out during my visit was the respect and friendship the Turkish have for the Anzacs.
+What also stood out was the respect and friendship the Turkish have for the Anzacs.
 Walking through Istanbul we heard constant cries of ‘‘Aussie.
 Kiwi.
 Anzacs’’.

 There are also statues and monuments honouring the ties between the countries; each was caught up in a war they couldn’t win, fighting without knowing why.